uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

    containerized deployment.
 It can be overridden via the JVM system property `uyuni.mqtt.broker.url`.

-4. **Broker down?
-Keep going.** If the broker is not reachable at startup or drops mid-run, we log a warning and skip publishing.
-The reactor keeps working as usual.
-Once the broker is back, Paho reconnects on its own and events start flowing again.
+4. **Graceful degradation.** If the broker is unavailable at startup or disconnects at runtime, events are logged and skipped.
+The reactor continues to process events normally.
+When the broker becomes available again, Paho reconnects automatically and new events are published.

 5. **Envelope pattern.** Every published message includes a UUID `eventId` for deduplication (relevant at QoS 1, which may redeliver)